-Make sure that everyone is familiar with the meeting location and knows how to easily find the location.
-Children under the age of 18 should have some form of identification and contact information on them at all times.
-You can safety pin this inside an article of clothing they are wearing or write it on the inside of their arm and cover with clear nail polish to prevent from washing off.
-Information should include the child’s name, a contact phone number for an adult with them, any medical problems, etc. This will help staff and authorities identify lost children and reunite them with their family.
+Make sure that everyone is familiar with the location and knows how to get there.
+Children under the age of 18 should be supplied with some form of identification and contact information.
+You can safety pin this inside their clothing or write it on the inside of their arm and cover with clear nail polish to prevent it disappearing.
+Information should include the child’s name, a contact phone number for an adult and describe any medical problems.
+This will help staff and authorities to identify lost children and reunite them with their family.

-Teaching them to find a trustworthy person in an emergency will help them overcome panic in the event that they get lost or something goes wrong.
-Staff and cast members are trained to help in these circumstances and children should feel safe and comfortable going to them for help.
+Teaching them to find a trustworthy person in an emergency will help them to not panic if they get lost or if something goes wrong.
+Staff and cast members are trained to help and children should feel safe and comfortable going to them for help.

-The summer sun is hot and intense.
-Hours upon hours of fun in the sun can leave you dehydrated and burned.
-Drink plenty of fluids while at the park but also before and after you leave.
-Sunscreen needs to be applied throughout the day as it can wash off between water rides.
+The summer sun is hot and intense and spending hours having fun in the sun can leave you dehydrated and sun burned.
+Drink lots of liquids while enjoying the park.
+More importantly drink before and after you leave.
+Sunscreen needs to be applied throughout the day as it can wash off on the water rides.